 Sonic Boom, Sonic Boom, Sonic Boom…

 I decided to start with a Mario Brothers 2 song, “Underworld.”
 Some people started laughing thinking it was just one of those pranks DJs do when they’re actually trying to make fun of dancers and listeners.
 When I continued with the video game songs, some people started looking at with that “what the hell?” look on their faces; however, people remained on the dance floor and started to go along with the rhythm of the beat.

 Then I decided to give the Genesis tunes a try, since people were actually beginning to get into things and dance.
 After some deliberation, I chose to go with Sonic the Hedgehog’s “Green Hill Zone.”
 The floor began to get crowded with people, and they were actually singing along with the melody!
-Since I was DJing with an Ipod, in the middle of the song I made a little mistake and a track from the NES classic Wizards and Warriors hit the speakers, cutting the Sonic song off.
+Since I was DJing with an iPod, in the middle of the song I made a little mistake and a track from the NES classic Wizards and Warriors hit the speakers, cutting the Sonic song off.
 The booing was gigantic.
 I started laughing out of nervousness, but I think I redeemed myself by playing Sonic 2’s “Chemical Plant Zone.”
 One guy actually came to me afterward and said “man, you made my day a lot more brighter just by putting on these Sonic songs.”

 Genesis and DJs: A Safe Bet?

 All I can say is that the crowd was (mostly) pleased, and what power the Genesis had in our cultural formation!
 I was astonished.
 I’ve never heard of a party where they played video game music before, and I think the idea was very fruitful.
-And I would be a regular on a party like this.
+And I would be a regular at a party like this.